paavvnniii/Hotel-Management/README.md

 # Hotel-Management
 This Hotel Management System is a full-stack application developed using Java for backend logic, CSS for frontend styling, and SQL for database management.
+The project is designed to automate and simplify core hotel operations such as room booking, customer management, and record handling, reducing manual work and improving efficiency.

+The system provides a user-friendly interface where hotel staff can manage customer details, room availability, check-in and check-out processes, and billing information.
+The frontend is styled using CSS to ensure a clean and responsive layout, while Java handles business logic, validations, and communication between the user interface and the database.
+An SQL database is used to securely store and retrieve data related to customers, rooms, reservations, and transactions.

+This project follows a modular approach, making the code easy to understand, maintain, and extend.
+It demonstrates practical implementation of object-oriented programming concepts, database connectivity using JDBC, and basic frontend-backend integration.
+The Hotel Management System is ideal for learning real-world application development and serves as a strong foundation for building more advanced enterprise-level systems in the future.